ZERDICORP/p2p_network/README.md

 #### 4. Сlient usage
 > When executing each command on the client, you will need to enter a secret (it can be different for each file).
 + **Saving a file**
-> The contents of the file "file.txt":
+> The contents of the "file.txt":
 > Hello, world!
 ```
 $ ./p2p -c save /path/to/file.txt